 - Try to keep mental track of your hit points rather than checking too often, as the light and beeping may give your position away.
 Also, if you’re getting low on hit points, you can visit your friendly local medic for ‘walking wounded’ treatment, which costs less medical supplies and gets you back to full health sooner and with less consequences.

-- When running away from a monster, remember that you only need to outrun the person next to you.
-(Although try to remember where they are so you can go back to retrieve their body afterwards, it’s only fair).
+- When running away from a monster, remember that you only need to outrun the person next to you, just remember to take the terrain into account and do so safely.
+(And try to remember where they are so you can go back to retrieve their body afterwards, it’s only fair).

 - Do NOT, ever, set up your medical triage in the line of fire.
 Protect your medics!